-The Company's Board of Directors is currently set at 9 Directors, 3 of whom are Independent Directors.
-Independent Directors make up one-third of Board of Directors seats.
+The Company's Board of Directors is currently set at 7 Directors, 3 of whom are Independent Directors.
+Independent Directors make up 42.86% of Board of Directors seats.
 The qualifications, shareholdings, part-time restrictions, nomination and selection of Independent Director candidates was handled in accordance with the relevant laws and regulations such as the Securities and Exchange Act, and Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies.
-To confirm that Independent Directors continue to meet the independence criteria, the Company obtained the Declarations of the Independent Directors (upon election) in 2019 and obtained the Declarations of the Independent Directors (during the term of office) in 2021.
+To confirm that Independent Directors meet the independence criteria, the Company obtained the Declarations of the Independent Directors (upon election) in 2022.
 Provisions for avoiding conflict of interest are stated in the Rules and Procedures of Board of Directors Meetings of the Company.
 If an interested party relationship exists between any Director, or a juristic person the Director represents, and any agenda item, the Director shall declare and disclose the essential contents of such interest but may not participate in discussion of or voting on that agenda item, and shall abstain from themselves during discussion of and voting on that item, and may not act as proxy of another Director to exercise voting rights on that matter.

 All Directors and Independent Directors of the Company have no spouse relationship or familial relationship within the second degree of kinship.
 None of the circumstances prescribed in paragraph 3 and paragraph 4, Article 26-3 of the Securities Exchange Act exist among the Directors and Independent Directors.
-Except for Chairman Ji Zhao and Vice Chairman Ming Qu, who are deemed non-independent as they respectively serve as Chief Executive Officer of Parade (US) and President of the Company and Parade (US), the remaining 7 Directors, including 4 Directors and 3 Independent Directors, have provided constructive opinions to the Company in accordance with their independent business judgments, which enables the Board of Directors of the Company to fulfill its supervisory function.
+Except for Chairman Ji Zhao and Vice Chairman Ming Qu, who are deemed non-independent as they respectively serve as Chief Executive Officer of Parade (US) and President of the Company and Parade (US), the remaining 5 Directors, including 2 Directors and 3 Independent Directors, have provided constructive opinions to the Company in accordance with their independent business judgments, which enables the Board of Directors of the Company to fulfill its supervisory function.